Phate334/FAERS-DataPreprocesser/README.md

 This raw data have these format issue:

 * Some recodes contain newline characters(\n),it's illegal in line-oriented datafile.
-We check each line make sure the number of fields is right.
+We check each line make sure the number of attributes is right.

 # Directory Structure